 If you know an officer entered military service over 85 years ago then you can search the British Library’s Explore Archives and Manuscripts catalogue.
 Don’t search the main catalogue as the India Office records aren’t included.

 Once you click on a search result it should also record the officer’s date of commission, highest rank and unit they served with.
 A lot of this information will be in the form of acronyms and I’ve written a guide to help you unravel the results: Indian Army Abbreviations and Acronyms.

 Officers who Enlisted less than 85 Years Ago

 The first thing to do is find out if a service record is held and you’ll need to email the India Office Records Department at the British Library.
 You can contact them by clicking on “Asian & African Studies Reference Team” found on the following page India Office Records Contact.
 It’s about halfway down the page next to the photograph of the reading room.
 Often, you’ll receive a reply within a few days.

 However, not everyone can access the files due to the Data Protection Act.
 If the soldier in question is still alive then you must have their permission.
 If the soldier was born over 100 years ago or is deceased (you may have to provide a death certificate) then you should be able to access the file.
-However, certain information may be kept back if it is of a sensitive nature and relates to another person who could still be living.
-The staff at the India Office will advise you on what you will need to provide when you apply for a file.
+However, certain information may be kept back if it is of a sensitive nature and relates to another person who could still be alive.

 Next Steps after you have a Service Record

-The first thing you will need to do is to decipher the military jargon and I’ve written a guide on WW2 Abbreviations and Acronyms to help you.
+The first thing you will need to do is to decipher the military jargon and I’ve written a guide on Second World War Abbreviations and Acronyms to help you.
 Then, you’ll want to see if there are any war diaries for the unit’s the officer served with during the Second World War.
-I’ve written another guide explaining what a war diary is, how to find them and what they contain here: Guide to World War 2 War Diaries.
+I’ve written another guide explaining what a war diary is, how to find them and what they contain here: Second World War Unit War Diaries.